 McCool Travel tip: There is never any one right or wrong answer.
 Do what makes sense for you.

-Although we have taken many cruises, perhaps our 14 day Carnival Journeys cruise provides a good strategy.
-We hired taxis to go to Margaritaville Montego Bay and Divi Aruba and downtown Cartegena, walked around Curacao and other ports, booked excursions through Carnival for Tulum and Costa Rica, and stayed on the ship (to catch up on laundry and relaxation).
+Although I have taken many cruises, perhaps my 14 day Carnival Journeys cruise provides a good strategy.
+I hired taxis to go to Margaritaville Montego Bay and Divi Aruba and downtown Cartegena, walked around Curacao and other ports, booked excursions through Carnival for Tulum and Costa Rica, and stayed on the ship (to catch up on laundry and relaxation).

 Some other resources about cruise excursions:

 Are you a cruise veteran?
-What other ways to Save Money on Cruise Excursions can you suggest?
+Let me know other ways to Save Money on Cruise Excursions.

 The taxi idea works great.